 Familiarize yourself with Access Azure Key Vault behind a firewall if you plan to use the SQL Server Connector for Azure Key Vault behind a firewall or with a proxy server.

-Step 1: Set up an Azure AD service principal
+Step 1: Set up a Microsoft Entra service principal

-To grant your SQL Server instance access permissions to your Azure key vault, you need a service principal account in Azure AD.
+To grant your SQL Server instance access permissions to your Azure key vault, you need a service principal account in Microsoft Entra ID.

 Sign in to the Azure portal, and do either of the following:

-Select More services and then, in the All services box, type Azure Active Directory.
+Select More services and then, in the All services box, type Microsoft Entra ID.

-Register an application with Azure Active Directory by doing the following.
+Register an application with Microsoft Entra ID by doing the following.
 (For detailed step-by-step instructions, see the "Get an identity for the application" section of the Azure Key Vault blog post.)

-On the Azure Active Directory Overview pane, select App registrations.
+On the Overview page of your Microsoft Entra ID resource, select App registrations.

-On the App registrations pane, select New registration.
+On the App registrations page, select New registration.

 On the Register an application pane, enter the user-facing name for the app, and then select Register.

-In the left pane, select Certificates & secrets, and then select New client secret.
+In the left pane, select Certificates & secrets > Client secrets > New client secret.

 On the Certificates & secrets pane, under "Value", select the Copy button next to the value of the client secret to be used to create an asymmetric key in SQL Server.